ericrasmussen/pyramid_redis_sessions/pyramid_redis_sessions/docs/advanced.rst

 some tough looking security folk that politely escort loiterers from the building.

-But... one day one of the loiterers might be the store owner, or your grandma, or someone you don't want thrown out after a couple of minutes of not shopping.
+But one day the loiterers might be the store owners, or your grandparents, or people you don't want thrown out after a couple of minutes of not shopping.
 In the physical world you'd need to spend time training the security team to treat those people specially.
 In `pyramid_redis_sessions`, you only need to identify one of these users and call the following method::